Exclusive Interview with Megs & Co:

 Posted on February 26, 2021

-In celebration of the upcoming release of the Hope & A Future Wrap (FRIDAY, MARCH 12th, 2021!) today we are doing an interview with the dyer behind the beautiful yarns that I used.
+In celebration of the upcoming release of the Hope & A Future Wrap (update: the pattern is now available, check this post for everything you need to know!) today we are doing an interview with the dyer behind the beautiful yarns that I used.
 Meg of Megs & Co!

 It has been such a joy working with Meg on this one- and it’s been a lonnngg one.
 I think she and I got in contact about this particular design idea in July of 2020!
 She has been so kind, encouraging and patient throughout the whole process!
 I am so excited to be in the home stretch!
 She currently has 2 different KIT options up on her site for preorder (but only through March 1st!)- so hurry, and get it shipped in time for the pattern drop on the 12th!
 But even if a kit, or this design, isn’t something you are feelin’ today, I highly recommend checking out her shop and using her yarn for SOMETHING.
 It’s.
 Lovely.